damonmorgan/environment/README.md

 What is installed
 -----------------

+* Full XCode (required to build MacVim and for mobile app development)
 * Generate SSH public key (for authenticating with services like Github and Heroku)
 * [Homebrew](http://brew.sh/) and [Cask](http://caskroom.io/)
 * zsh with [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) (preferred shell)